ErikGartner/stock-collector/README.md

 This small python modules enables the user to download and store near realtime Yahoo Finance stock, to be viewed and used later for private purposes.

+The program collects realtime data with predefined intervals.
+It also stores metadata to make it easier to detect gaps in data due to failures.
+The metadata displays the data as continuous and complete as long as either the data was successfully downloaded or there was no available data (due to markets being closed).

 ## Usage
 Built for Python3.5 using requests and pymongo.